AnonymousMorris/Dynamic-Programming/README.md

 Dynamic Programming (DP) is my favorite area in competitive programming.
 At its core, DP is about breaking a problem down into subproblems where the subproblems are easier to solve and can be easily combined to form the solution to the whole problem once it is solved.
 The key to being good at DP is being able to recognize how you can reorganize the problem and the dependence relation of each subproblem which gives hints to how you can structure your DP.

 One excellent resource for learning DP is the [atcoder dp contest][https://atcoder.jp/contests/dp].
 The contest consist of 26 classic dynamic problems arranged in increasing levels of difficulty with each problem displaying a unique new trick to DP.
+In this blog, I try to generalize the lesson of each problem so that they might be applied to all dynamic programming problem.
+The main focus is on the insight I learned rather than the solution itself because there is already an excellent [editorial][https://nwatx.me/post/atcoderdp] by Neo Wang.

 ## List of insights